 If you’re looking for some way to stay accountable as you learn, you might want to check out the 100DaysOfCode community.
 I first got interested in this community while I was building out my Sample Programs repository.
 It’s a great way to work on something consistently.
 That said, I recommend setting some rules for yourself as doing something 100 days straight might not be good for your mental health.
 Also, it’s a bit of a commitment for beginners.
 Maybe scope it down to 14 days to see if you even like it first.

 All that said, I think consistency is great step to forming a habit, so you can build a skill long term.
 Perhaps mixing consistency with diversity of experience will yield the best possible learning outcomes.
 It’s worth a shot!

 Remember Your “Why”

 As much as I love learning languages like Spanish and Japanese, I can’t help but lose interest in them over time.
-After all, while I’m intrinsically motivated to learn them, the motivation only goes so far.
+Had this not been a problem for me, I might actually be able to read some of the translations of my content.
+Regardless, while I’m intrinsically motivated to learn them, the motivation only goes so far.
 What keeps me going is the prospect of actually using the languages in the right contexts.
 This is my “why.”

 When it comes to learning code, you need to figure out your “why.”
 Your “why” can be anything as simple as looking to earn more income or wanting to build cool stuff.
 This is a judgement free zone, and I’ll never tell anyone that you need to be “passionate” to learn to code.
 You just need something driving the learning.
 Otherwise, you won’t be following your values, and you’ll be prone to burnout.